Deribit is a crypto derivatives exchange founded in 2016 and headquartered in Panama City.

 Deribit Testnet

-Once you gain enough confidence, you can deposit funds into your main trading account and begin trading with real money.
+Once you gain enough confidence with cryptocurrencies as financial instruments, you can deposit funds into your main trading account and begin trading with real money.

 Deribit Offer: Get 10% discount on trading for the first 6 months using this link to sign up.